Do you speak English and another language? Help us translate Quform

 - The Quform plugin and translation file which you can find at

 /languages/quform.potin the plugin files

-- Your WordPress Locale code which you can find at WP Central.
+- Your WordPress Locale code which you can find on this page.
 In the table row for your language, you’ll find the locale code in the WordPress Locale column.
 For example: